What is Amazon VPC?

 Pricing for Amazon VPC

 There's no additional charge for using Amazon VPC.
 You pay the standard rates for the instances and other Amazon EC2 features that you use.
-If you choose to create a hardware VPN connection, you pay for each hour that the VPN is connected to your VPC.
+There are charges for using a hardware VPN connection and using a NAT gateway.
 For more information, see Amazon VPC Pricing and Amazon EC2 Pricing.

 Amazon VPC Limits